 Learn to say no if you don’t think you’re able to handle a specific task: only say yes when you feel that the task is manageable, when it’s within your capabilities and possibilities to do it.

-Don’t just take a task for yourself just because you owe a colleague a favor, consider things through.
+Don’t just take a task for yourself just because you owe a colleague a favor; consider things thoroughly.

 If you’re having trouble saying no, try making this mental exercise: